 You have a number of distribution options when you retire including taking a monthly lifetime annuity, a lump sum refund or rolling over your balance to another account.

 Disability and survivor benefits

-If you get hurt on the job or become unable to work, the Combined Plan offers the choice of two disability programs.
-Or get back on your feet and back to work through our Rehabilitative Services Program.
+If you get hurt on the job or become unable to work, the Combined Plan offers disability benefits and a Rehabilitative Services Program.
 Survivor benefits available through the Combined Plan provide income for your family should you pass away.

 Additional Things to Keep in Mind About the Combined Plan